arungudelli/angularjswiki/content/en/fontawesome/fa-mail-bulk.md

-## Mail Bulk Icon with Fixed Width
+## fa-mail-bulk Icon with Fixed Width

 All the font awesome icons does not have same width.